OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 # GET_STARTED.md

-This document is intended to help your successor understand and navigate the mmrotate-OE repository effectively.
+This document is intended to help you understand and navigate the mmrotate-OE repository effectively.
 Below is a breakdown of the repository structure, workflow, and troubleshooting tips.

 ---